owkin/PyDESeq2/docs/source/index.rst

 from scratch, you may experience some differences in terms of retrieved values or available features.

-Currently, available features broadly correspond to the default settings of DESeq2 (v1.34.0) for single-factor and paired multi-factor analysis (with bi-level factors), with an optional `apeGLM <https://academic.oup.com/bioinformatics/article/35/12/2084/5159452>`_ LFC shrinkage step :cite:p:`zhu2019heavy`.
+Currently, available features broadly correspond to the default settings of DESeq2 (v1.34.0) for single-factor and paired multi-factor analysis (with n-level categorical factors), with an optional `apeGLM <https://academic.oup.com/bioinformatics/article/35/12/2084/5159452>`_ LFC shrinkage step :cite:p:`zhu2019heavy`.
 We plan to implement more in the near future.
 In case there is a feature you would particularly like to be implemented, feel free to open an issue on GitHub.